V Kumar has been writing on Bollywood movies and music for several years, highlighting perspectives that are often missed out or ignored.

 "Dhak dhak karne laga.. "

-Till the eighties, the hottest songs of Bollywood were those that belonged to the most charming ladies and their sensuality.
+Till the eighties, the most sensuous songs of Bollywood were generally those that belonged to the most charming ladies and their sensuality.
 Few could match Madhuri Dixit in this respect.
 This number, aided by great music composed by Anand Milind, is an example of how she could put the screen on fire with her presence in those conservative days of a bygone era.
 Anil Kapoor complements her presence on screen.
 This number was sung by Anuradha Paudwal and Udit Narayan and its lyrics were written by Sameer.

 This number belongs to a period where Bollywood was beginning to enter into such adventures, and thus marks one of the earliest great numbers in its journey towards liberation.
 Its popularity also led to Madhuri being labeled as the "dhak dhak girl".